TakdanaiGH/VocalSense/README.md

 # AI Voice Detector
-- The system focuses on comparing metric outputs from Handcraft Feature, Transformer models, and attempting to enhance Rawnet2 with them. 📑[Report](VocalSense_Poster.pdf)
+- The system focuses on comparing metric outputs from Handcraft Feature, Transformer models, and attempting to enhance Rawnet2 with them.

 ## Dataset